-All projects subject to the TDM Program must provide a complete TDM Plan and receive approval of the TDM Plan from LADOT prior to receiving any entitlement action processed by the Department of City Planning or building permits.
+All projects subject to the TDM Program must provide a complete TDM Plan and receive approval of the TDM Plan from LADOT prior to receiving any building permits, certificate of occupancy, or entitlement action processed by the Department of City Planning.
 The TDM Plan should contain all relevant project information such as the description of the proposed use, associated case number(s), the total parking supply, and the selection of TDM strategies proposed to comply with the Program.
-Applicants should use the TDM Calculator in selecting the TDM Strategies that they propose to implement.
-The TDM Calculator is an online application built to help simplify the technical means of compliance with the TDM Program.
-The TDM Calculator displays the total Point Target required for the project, which is based on the project level assigned to the proposed use and the total supply of parking.
-The TDM Calculator informs when the point target is reached by summarizing the points of the total TDM strategies that are selected.
-The TDM Calculator will produce a summary report that will form the basis of the TDM Plan.
-The TDM Plan should describe a sufficient level of detail of how each TDM strategy will be implemented.
-Once completed, the TDM Plan shall be submitted to LADOT for review.
+Applicants should use the TDM Calculator to select the TDM Strategies that they propose to implement.
+The TDM Calculator is an online application that simplifies compliance with the TDM Program.
+After a project applicant inputs project information, the TDM Calculator displays the total Point Target required for the project.
+The Point Target is based on the project level assigned to the proposed use and the total supply of parking.
+The TDM Calculator summarizes the Target Points - or the summary of the TDM strategy points selected.
+The TDM Calculator produces a summary report that forms the basis of the TDM Plan.
+The TDM Plan shall be submitted to LADOT for review.